 6.1 Wagers shall be settled in accordance with rule 3.8 of Division 10 of these rules.

-6.2 Credits due to a player must be paid in accordance with rules 3.5(d) and (e) of this Division.
+6.2 Credits due to a player must be paid in accordance with rules 3.5(d) of this Division.

 6.3 A player may redeem a payment voucher with the Casino Operator for an amount equivalent to the value of the credits.